Garden Decking Cost

 Do I Need A Balustrade?

-The height of the balustrade depends on how high the deck is above the ground: For lower decks up to around 2 feet (600mm) above ground level, the balustrade height should be around 3 feet (900mm), but for higher decking, 1,100mm balustrade needs to be used.
+If the deck is raised above the ground, then some sort of balustrade should be used to prevent a fall.
+The height depends on how high the deck is above the ground: for lower decks up to around 2 feet (600mm) above ground level, the balustrade height should be around 3 feet (900mm), but for higher decks, a 1,100mm balustrade needs to be used.

 How Do I Prevent My Deck From Being Slippery?

-You may find that your decking becomes slippery for various reasons.
-This could be caused by mould, algae or moss growing on your decking.
-To prevent anyone slipping over and injuring themselves, you should try to keep your decking as clear as possible by sweeping and cleaning it regularly, especially after any bad weather.
+Mould, algae or moss growing on your decking can make it slippery.
+To prevent anyone from slipping over and injuring themselves, you should try to keep your decking as clear as possible by sweeping and cleaning it regularly with a pressure washer with a broad fanning nozzle, especially after any bad weather.

 When Will I Need To Replace My Decking?